-Add a Green Rose to Your Garden (Really!)
+Add Green Roses to Your Garden (Really!)

 The Green Rose, Rosa chinensis ‘Viridiflora’, is a very old rose.
 The sign indicating that it has green “petals” isn’t quite correct, though.
 The fascinating thing about the Green Rose is that it has no petals at all.
 Instead, the blooms produce only a multitude of sepals, which usually serve as protection for flowers in bud and as support for petals once they open.